 Dan Scripps was appointed by Governor Gretchen Whitmer to the Michigan Public Service Commission on February 21, 2019 and was designated as Chair in July 2020.
 His term ends July 2, 2023.
 He also serves on the Upper Peninsula Energy Task Force and Michigan Dam Safety Task Force.

 Mr. Scripps is a member of the Board of Directors of the National Association of Regulatory Utility Commissioners (NARUC) and serves on NARUC's Committee on Critical Infrastructure and its Task Force on Emergency Preparedness, Recovery, and Resiliency.
-He is also active with NARUC’s Committee on Electricity, Committee on International Relations, and Washington Action Program.
+He is also active with NARUC’s Committee on Gas, Committee on International Relations, and Washington Action Program.
 Mr. Scripps also serves on the executive committee of the Organization of MISO States, and he is a past president and the current secretary of the Mid-America Regulatory Conference (MARC).

 Mr. Scripps served one term representing Benzie, Leelanau, Manistee, and Mason counties in the Michigan House of Representatives, where he chaired the House Banking and Financial Services committee and served on committees dealing with energy, telecommunications, and environmental protection.